 Prometrium is the common brand prescription capsule of Natural Micronized Progesterone which comes in 100mg or 200mg capsules.
 Prometrium is made in a peanut oil base and is typically taken by mouth at night for 10-14 days by mouth.

 Compounding pharmacies can also make alternative forms in different types of oil capsules, by special order from your health care practitioner.

-Lower dose Progesterone creams can also be found in health food stores, but they are not strong enough to protect a uterus from exposure to estrogen therapy.
+Lower dose Progesterone creams also found in health food stores are not strong enough to protect a uterus from exposure to estrogen therapy.

 #3: Hormone therapy trials controversy

 There is a constant struggle concerning the negative attitudes towards hormone therapy since the ‘women’s health initiative trial’ (WHI) was released.
 This trial concerned the combining of estrogen and progestin (as Prempro) for preventing menopausal symptoms.

 The concern is due to the controversial synthetic Prempro created in a lab by pharmaceutical companies that is not pure progesterone.
 It was modified so that they could get a patient and profit from it.

 Prempro is not bioidentical, therefore the body does not fully recognize it as such.

 The trial was stopped in 2002 because hormone users had a higher risk of breast cancer, heart disease, stroke, and blood clots.

 — Amy Alkon (@amyalkon) July 31, 2017